oracle/truffleruby/doc/user/using-graalvm.md

 Inside the GraalVM is a `jre/languages/ruby` directory which has the usual structure of a Ruby implementation.
-It is recommended to add this directory to a Ruby manager, see [Configuring Ruby managers](ruby-managers.md) for more information.
+It is recommended to add this directory to a Ruby manager, see [configuring Ruby managers](ruby-managers.md) for more information.

-By default, GraalVM runs TruffleRuby on a JVM, but it can also run it on top of the [SubstrateVM](svm.md) for faster startup-time but slower peak-performance.
+By default, GraalVM runs TruffleRuby in the native configuration, which is best for short-running processes, but it can also run it on top of the JVM which is best for long-running processes.
+Use `--jvm` to use the JVM configuration.
-This is enabled with the `--native` option.

 You can also use GraalVM to run a different version of TruffleRuby than the one it packages, but this not advised for end-users.